FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 As mentioned above, we have a useful script for running all of the simulators and the broker in separate windows.
 This assumes you have followed the installation process exactly as documented.
-No need to source the FNCS2_env.sh file because it is embedded into the run.sh script.
+No need to source the FNCS_env.sh file because it is embedded into the run.sh script.
 The run.sh script will set up your environment for you and then run 'xterm' once for each of the simulators and the broker. xterm instances should start appearing on your desktop.
 If you only see a